Content Integration & Learning

 The one-and-done designs currently implemented in siloed courses, due to sheer time pressures, do not support what we know about how individual adolescents learn, much less an entire classroom of diverse learners.

 By creating conceptual threads, we support diverse classrooms by optimizing conditions for learning without dictating the exact timeframe for every ‘a-ha!’ moment.

-This remarkably powerful design architecture directly fuels the design of an equitable assessment system and aligns with adolescent development as well.
+This remarkably powerful architecture directly fuels the design of an equitable assessment system, and aligns with adolescent development as well.
 Adolescence is a period of active neural pruning, the removal of cognitive connections that are not used repeatedly.
 The neuroscience behind “use it or lose it” is real, and a multi-year schedule of integrated content organization affords an opportunity to work with nature, not against it.

 It is this multivariate, integrated, threaded, contextualized design that increases STEM confidence without inducing boredom.

 “There has never been a day of something I didn’t want to learn,” shared a sixteen-year-old student.

 Perhaps most satisfying of all, conceptual threads may be layered in ways that reflect the depth and richness of nature itself.

 As STEM practitioners know, the closer you look the more you see.
 We take great delight in providing rabbit holes for interested students to crawl down, understanding that different students will choose different moments for their closer looks (thus, there are never ‘required’ rabbit holes).

 Grabbing bricks from the life, material, physical and environmental sciences simultaneously enables us to layer different concepts according to the appropriate developmental level, as long as they fit within the chosen context.

 Certain concepts are seeded when others are sprouting; still others hold steady but need nourishment to thrive.
 Students who are ready to notice the seedlings will delight in their appearance, while others who need to attend to the familiar are encouraged to water that soil.